Breastfeeding Tips

 If your baby is breastfeeding with no problems and your milk supply is on track, then your healthcare provider will not need to give you any extra feeding plans.
 Instead, they will just give you support and ongoing encouragement.

-For extra help, download our printable feeding and pumping log to keep track of your little one's feedings and your pumping sessions through those early days and nights.
+For extra help, download an app like Medela Family to keep track of your little one's feedings and your pumping sessions through those early days and nights.
 You can also check out our other videos for more breastfeeding support and tips to help you during the first few days and weeks with your little one!

 Articles that may be of interest